SekouDiaoNlp/pylexique/README.rst

 -  Ronald Peereman
 -  Sophie Dufour
 -  Christian Lachaud
--  and many others… (contact us to be listed)
+-  and many others... (contact us to be listed)

 License
 -------